Diversity, Equity & Inclusion (DEI) Initiatives

 Group-wide employee training E-learning on corporate ethics

-For information on the number of consultations received by the internal and external contact points of the Corporate Ethics Consultation Helpline and the external Harassment Consultation Helpline, see “Corporate Ethics Implementation Structure” on the following page.
+For information on the number of consultations received, see “Corporate Ethics Implementation Structure” on the following page.

 Pursuing Stronger Compliance